Obtaining Census Bureau data directly from the Census Bureau APIs

 I have included Web pages with dozens of links to get you started, but you will need to add your own Census API Key to the URLs in the pages to make them work.
 Just do a replace all on "YourKeyGoesHere" with your key.

-All of the demo pages use the state code 02 for Alaska.
+All of the demo pages use the state code 02 for Washington.
 You will probably want to change the code to a state that is relevent to you.

 You can retrieve up to 50 data columns at a time with a single URL.